-- (a) The JAMS Engineering and Construction Arbitration Rules & Procedures for Expedited Arbitration ("Rules") govern binding arbitrations of disputes administered by JAMS and related to or arising out of contracts pertaining to the built environment (including without limitation claims involving architecture, engineering, construction, surety bonds, surety indemnity, building materials, lending, insurance, equipment, and trade practice and usage) where the Parties have agreed to expedited arbitration. - (b) The Parties shall be deemed to have made these Rules a part of their Arbitration agreement ("Agreement") whenever they have provided either for arbitration by JAMS under these Rules or for expedited arbitration by JAMS without specifying any rules and the disputes or claims are within the scope of Rule 1(a). - (c) The authority and duties of JAMS are prescribed in the Agreement and in these Rules, and may be carried out through such representatives as it may direct. - (d) JAMS may, in its discretion, assign the administration of an Arbitration to any of its Resolution Centers. - (e) The term "Party" as used in these Rules includes parties to the Arbitration and their counsel or representatives. - (f) "Electronic filing" (e-file) means the electronic transmission of documents to and from JAMS and other Parties for the purpose of filing via the Internet.
+- (a) The JAMS Engineering and Construction Arbitration Rules and Procedures for Expedited Arbitration ("Rules") govern binding arbitrations of disputes administered by JAMS and related to or arising out of contracts pertaining to the built environment, including without limitation claims involving architecture, engineering, construction, surety bonds, surety indemnity, building materials, lending, insurance, equipment, and trade practice and usage, where the Parties have agreed to expedited arbitration. - (b) The Parties shall be deemed to have made these Rules a part of their Arbitration agreement ("Agreement") whenever they have provided either for arbitration by JAMS under these Rules or for expedited arbitration by JAMS without specifying any rules and the disputes or claims are within the scope of Rule 1(a). - (c) The authority and duties of JAMS as prescribed in the Agreement of the Parties and in these Rules shall be carried out by the JAMS National Arbitration Committee ("NAC") or the office of the General Counsel or their designees. - (d) JAMS may, in its discretion, assign the administration of an Arbitration to any of its Resolution Centers. - (e) The term "Party" as used in these Rules includes parties to the Arbitration and their counsel or representatives. - (f) "Electronic filing" (e-file) means the electronic transmission of documents to and from JAMS and other Parties for the purpose of filing via the Internet.
 "Electronic service" (e-service) means the electronic transmission of documents via JAMS Electronic Filing System to a party, attorney or representative under these Rules.

 Rule 2.
-Party-Agreed Procedures
+Party Self-Determination

-The Parties may agree on any procedures not specified herein or in lieu of these Rules that are consistent with the applicable law and JAMS policies (including, without limitation, Rules 15(i), 30 and 31).
+- (a) The Parties may agree on any procedures not specified herein or in lieu of these Rules that are consistent with the applicable law and JAMS policies (including, without limitation, Rules 15(i), 30 and 31).
 The Parties shall promptly notify JAMS of any such Party-agreed procedures and shall confirm such procedures in writing.
-The Party-agreed procedures shall be enforceable as if contained in these Rules.
+The Party-agreed procedures shall be enforceable as if contained in these Rules. - (b) When an Arbitration Agreement provides that the Arbitration will be non-administered or administered by an entity other than JAMS and/or conducted in accordance with rules other than JAMS Rules, the Parties may subsequently agree to modify that Agreement to provide that the Arbitration will be administered by JAMS and/or conducted in accordance with JAMS Rules.